PathumUdayanga2002/Ecommerce-backend/README.md

-from pathlib import Path

-# Define the content of the README file
-readme_content = """
 # 🛒 Spring Boot Microservices E-Commerce Backend

 This is a simple e-commerce backend project built using Spring Boot and follows a microservices architecture.
 It consists of four core services: